-The majority of youths are not very rational in their use of alcohol.
+This is because most youths (especially wealthier youths) are not very rational in their use of alcohol.
 People in their late teens and early 20s have the highest hazard rate for alcoholism, so it is a problem, but there are ways to moderate the risk.
 First, people should only use the minimum effective dose for any drug.
 Many college students still haven’t figured out that more is not always better.
 Binge drinking shortens life expectancy for all ages and increases risk of alcoholism.
 Alcohol companies love drinking games that result in binge drinking because they rely on alcoholics for most of their revenues.
 Everything eventually hits diminishing marginal utility including alcohol, but many youths get too drunk to notice when drinking more is producing more harm than benefit.
 Lifehacker recommends making a plan while sober to limit consumption to two drinks because that reduces risks of harm and it is easier to avoid accidental overconsumption if you make a plan while sober than if you wait to decide until after your judgement has already been compromised by a couple drinks.